rolinj/setup-elk-cluster/README.md

 ELK Cluster App
 ===============

-This repo is for the testing ELK cluster
+This repo is for setting up and testing of ELK cluster

 #### Step 1: Setting Up the Vagrant VM
 ##### Step 1.0
 You may clone this repo to utilize the included Vagrantfile to provision a single VM.
-Just hit up `vagrant up` to start the provisioning.
+Just hit up `vagrant plugin install vagrant-disksize` followed by `vagrant up` to start the provisioning.
 It will also run some scripts during setup that will..
 - Install docker runtime
 - Configure DNS to use Google's DNS server.
 - Install Kubeadm